juvemark/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Below is a histogram of the daily total number of steps taken, plotted with a bin interval of 1500 steps.
+There is a histogram of the daily total number of steps taken below, plotted with a bin interval of 1500 steps.
 Also marked on the plot are the mean and median of the daily total steps.

 ```r